How to use an air rifle for pest control

 Control vermin effectively and you can rest assured that you are doing your bit to protect the local songbird population, who will be safer without predator pests around.
 (Read our advice on finding the best airgun pellets.)

 Air rifle pest control is effective

 Airguns are hushed and have limited power so they can be used in a confined space – like a garden – safely and more discreetly than a shotgun.
 Which makes them a useful and practical choice.
 You’ll probably find yourself reaching for your air rifle frequently when confronted with a pest issue.
 (Read our piece on how to use an airgun for rat control.)

 Discreet and effective

 You can go about your air rifle pest control work unobtrusively and quietly without attracting unwanted attention if you fit a good sound moderator to a modern PCP air rifle.

 It is crucial that you ensure you have a safe backstop.
 If a pellet strays beyond your land you are breaking the law.
 An airgun pellet will rip through a panelled fence.
 If the area you’re shooting just has hedging or flimsy panel fencing, set yourself up to take shots at a downward angle and safely into the ground.
 Or put a large concrete slab in place to use as a backstop.

 However, if your boundary walls are constructed of stone or concrete they will stop an airgun pellet effectively, flattening the soft lead projective and sending it falling to the ground.

 The trick is to manoeuvre your quarry to a spot in front of such a backstop where the pest can be picked off without risk of ricochet.

 You can make the area in front of your safe backstop almost irresistible to squirrels and rats by putting a handful of peanut or birdseed there.
-Use stale crumbs for magpies because they are a bit fussier and tend to prefer bird tables.

 How to get rats in an air rifle’s sights